elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 Tip: If you do not have a physical keyboard available, you can use the ***Virtual MIDI Piano Keyboard*** software (VMPK).

+## Control MDA JX10 VST3 plugin parameters

+If you want to do more on your synthesizer instance, e.g. changing some run-time parameters, SUSHI exposes everything that you need using both OSC or gRPC APIs.

+Using the gRPC API gives you the greater flexibility and performance but it's more of advanced topic, covered in its [dedicated section](sushi_control_grpc.md).

+For OSC, we prepared some configuration files that can be used with popular applications in our [elk-examples repository](https://github.com/elk-audio/elk-examples/tree/master/mda-jx10-vst3).

-## Control MDA JX10 VST3 plugin with Open Stage Control
+### Control MDA JX10 VST3 plugin with Open Stage Control

 If you do not know what Open Sound Control (OSC) is, it is helpful (but not mandatory) [if you first read the article on the Elk Tech blog, dedicated to the topic](https://elk.audio/controlling-plug-ins-in-elk-part-i/).